 Day 1: Coastal Serenity.
 Day 2: Mountain Escape.
 Day 3: Green Spaces & Leisure.

 These are sample itineraries.
 Adjust based on your interests, pace, and time available.
-Beirut traffic can be heavy; factor this into travel times.
+Beirut traffic is often heavy; factor this into travel times.
 Use ride-sharing apps or taxis.

 Themed schedules for exploring Beirut with a specific focus.